Granular jamming and rheology in microgravity: Discussion

 \item \textbf{Reduced variability and stick-slip dynamics in microgravity:} Gravity enhances local heterogeneities and promotes intermittent stick-slip behavior \cite{Featherstone2021}.
 In contrast, granular media in microgravity behave more fluid-like, with smoother, more continuous deformation, possibly due to reduced frictional locking in the absence of gravity-induced normal loading.

-\item \textbf{Enhanced role of cohesive forces in microgravity:} Interparticle cohesive forces (e.g., van der Waals, electrostatic, capillary) are typically much weaker than gravity; in microgravity, they are no longer dominated by particles' weight and thus become predominant~\cite{Love2014, DAngelo2021, Gaida2025}.
-These cohesive interactions resist particle separation, which might make granular materials more difficult to shear. \end{itemize}
+\item \textbf{Enhanced role of cohesive forces in microgravity:} Interparticle cohesive forces (e.g., van der Waals, electrostatic, capillary) are typically much weaker than gravity; in microgravity, they are no longer dominated by particles' weight and thus become predominant~\cite{Love2014, Gaida2025}.
+These cohesive interactions resist particle separation, which might result in granular materials requiring higher stress to shear.